simo-02/Habit-Tracking-App/README.md

-Certainly!
-Below is a basic template for a README file for your Angular project.
-You can customize it based on the specifics of your project.

----

 # Habit Tracking App

 This is a simple Habit Tracking Angular application that allows users to track and manage their habits.